ishota/CarND-Traffic-Sign-Classifier/writeup.md

 ```

 But test set accuracy was below 0.93.
-So, I improve some point:
+So, I improve some points:

 * Increase a number of epoch to improve under fitting.
 * Increase a convolutional layer to capture smaller features in an image.